 Larger jobs and fewer of them meant a better quality of life.
 In 2000 I moved away from working with contractors exclusively.
 And I started representing Rich Maid Kabinetry and Brighton Cabinetry to the kitchen and bath dealer market in PA, NJ, and NY.

 In 2007 with a business partner and I added a retail remodeling division to our distribution business and rep agency.
 We renovated an 1800 square foot office into a kitchen and bath showroom in Lancaster PA- Kitchen Encounters.
 We developed a well-rounded product offering around national and regional manufacturers to deal with the intense competition for projects.
 I managed and designed projects, delivered kitchens, helped develop marketing (3-4 home shows per year, magazine ads, web site, direct mail, etc…) All things I can help my customers with today.
 In January 2012 my partner and I parted ways, on friendly terms.
 And my focus went back to my Dovetail Marketing.

-Today I represent Brighton Cabinetry (custom), and 6 Square Cabinets (stock with semi-custom options).
-I also co-own www.kitchendesignpartner.com a marketing agency focused on kitchen designers.
+Today I represent Brighton Cabinetry (custom), Pioneer Cabinetry and Debut Presidential (semi-custom), and US Cabinet Depot (imported stock).
+I also co-own www.kitchendesignpartner.com a marketplace focused on kitchen designers.
 The goal of Kitchen Design Partner is to make both of us more successful by providing marketing services that are affordable and focused on the unique needs of kitchen designers.